 Los Gigantes is a cozy resort town in the Santiago del Teide municipality on the west coast of Tenerife.
 Acantilados de Los Gigantes are giant rock formations that rise 500 – 800 meters above the sea level.
 The coast with cliffs is really impressive here and worth seeing itself.

 #2 Tenerife Trekking In Teide National Park

-For those of you looking for a real Tenerife trekking sites, I recommend Teide National Park.
+For those of you looking for real Tenerife trekking sites, I recommend Teide National Park.
 Teide National Park is a UNESCO World Heritage Site and one of the most visited national parks in Europe.
 Yet do not let this fact fool you.
-It is no way overcrowded site for hiking in Tenerife.
+It is not overcrowded site for hiking in Tenerife.
 Most of the tourists do not go further the viewpoints at the road.

 We did not do trekking to the summit of Mount Teide, which is at 3,718 meters.
 It’s a strenuous exercise.
 For the hike to the very peak of the volcano, you need a special permit from the National Park.
 You can apply for it online only.
 There is a good source of Volcano Teide experience here.

 Yet hiking to the Peak of Teide Mount was not a part of our Tenerife trekking plan this time.
 It is pretty cold up there in November.
 Add the “thin” air factor at that altitude.
 My partner was not yet ready for such challenges.
 So we keep this for the next time.

 Hiking in Tenerife gives plenty of alternative options.
 Surroundings of the Teide Volcano are diverse and impressive.
 There are different shapes and colors as well as beautiful landscapes everywhere.
 Hence we chose a couple of gorgeous hiking trails to explore.